BMLande/pg-cdc/readme.md

 - insert Record
 `INSERT INTO public.users (id, name, email) VALUES (321, 'Test User', 'te1st@exaspdsafddaddle.com');`

-Afetr, you can
+After this, you can
 - visit kafka UI and check message on added topic
 - visit nodejs script running termianl and can see the received message to subscriber

 ## Problems

-- if message not arriving on topic try to run sql cmds from init.sql manually
+- If message not arriving on topic try to run sql cmds from init.sql manually
-- delete the coonctor config reload and then create new one
+- Delete the coonctor config reload and then create new one
+- I have used build/run mac m3 (few docker images configs can be changed on windows)

 ## Contact